lmkxl/EDiffusion/README.md

 # EDiffusion
-After the paper is accepted, the code will be uploaded as soon as possible.
+We will gradually update and improve the usage guide in the future.